allisonmcampbell/RS-Interface-code/ReadMe.txt

-The data for the metabolomics case study are not included, though the file 'cassgam.stan' contains Stan code to implement the model.
+onlinemeth.pdf:
+Details of the method.
+Includes details of the models in the main text.

+compare_methods_sim.R:
+Simulation study code.
+R script for the simulation study.

+simcasshered.stan:
+Grouped predictor code.
+Stan code for the model used in the simulation study.

+cassgam.stan:
+GAM code.
-The script 'alonscript.R' contains the code for the gene expression case study.
+Stan code for the model used in the metabolomics study.

+cass_logistic.stan:
+Gene case study code.
-Stan code for the grouped predictor case study (simulation study) is in the file 'simcasshered.stan'
+Stan code for the model used in the Alon case study.

-'compare_methods_sim.R' implements the simulation study
+alon_script.R:
+Gene case study code.
+R script for the gene expresion case study.

+LinearInteractionsMixing.R:
+Code to run the linear model with interactions from the Online Methods section.